ClaytonOlsen/credit_card_fraud/README.md

 ## Oversampling

-Accuracy can be bias for imbalanced data which classifies all the data points as the prominent class and can achievce near perfect accuracy.
-We care more about reducing false negatives and increasing True Positives as they are the most important in fraud detection where limited cases are truly limited as fradulent.
-The Random Forest model offers fairly accurate results, but may be letting to many fradulent cases slip by.
-Since each tree is built on a 'bag', and each bag is a uniform random sample from the data, each tree will be biased in teh same direction and magnitude, on averafe by class imbalance.
-Since we want to minimize False Negatives when building a prediction model for the imbalanced data set, we can oversample the smaller class.
+Accuracy can be bias for imbalanced data that classifies nearly all of the data points as the prominent class.
+We care more about reducing false negatives and increasing True Positives as False Negatives are the most costly in credit card fraud detection.
+Applying a Random Forest model to the data offers decent accuracy, but may be lead to many fradulent cases slipping by.
+Since each tree is built on a "bag", and each "bag" is a uniform random sample from the data, each tree will be biased in the same direction and magnitude, on average by class imbalance.

 <img src="https://github.com/ClaytonOlsen/credit_card_fraud/blob/main/images/Random_Forest.png" width="250" height="250" />

-When we want to minimize the False Negatives with imbalanced data, we can oversample the small class (positively classified data in this case).
+Since we want to minimize False Negatives when building a prediction model for the imbalanced data set, we can oversample the smaller class (the fradulent cases).

 #### Synthetic Minority Oversampling Technique (SMOTE)